MEL - ROM

 What is the cheapest month to fly from Melbourne Airport to Rome?

-The cheapest month for flights from Melbourne Airport to Rome is November, where tickets cost $1,655 on average.
-On the other hand, the most expensive months are June and September, where the average cost of tickets is $2,257 and $2,187 respectively.
+The cheapest month for flights from Melbourne Airport to Rome is March, where tickets cost $1,431 (return) on average.
+On the other hand, the most expensive months are December and September, where the average cost of round-trip tickets is $2,458 and $2,030 respectively.

 How far in advance should I book a flight from Melbourne Airport to Rome?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Melbourne Airport to Rome, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Melbourne Airport to Rome, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price on the flight from Melbourne Airport to Rome, you should book around 2 days before departure.
-For the absolute cheapest price, our data suggests you should book 26 days before departure.
+To get a below average price on the flight from Melbourne Airport to Rome, you should book around 5 weeks before departure, which saves you about 14% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 8 weeks before departure.

 Good to know